gopher-motorsports/trackside-telemetry/readme.txt

 █████ █████ █████ █████ █████ █████ █████ █████ █████ █████ █████ █████ █████ █████

-This is a test version, 0.0.1, 2/21/21.
+This is a working version.
-Data is a segment from my (Anton King’s) tryout in Amery (2019). data flow: MoTeC -> csv -> pandas -> json -> Line protocol Tested on Python 3.9.
+Dummy data (pi system performance data) is sent to InfluxDB every 5 seconds, which is read by Grafana and plotted. data flow: system -> json -> Line protocol -> grafana Tested on Python 3.7 on Raspbian
-Reads data at 2 hertz
-Sparse channels were deleted.
-Log metadata was deleted.
+To-do: run on launch with cron daemon